Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Code.md

 Justice
 Stewardship
 Wisdom

+The Spirit is more fully reflected in [[The Lionsberg System of Values]].
 ___

 ## The Lionsberg | Meta Code

-The Question that leads to the articulation of the Code / Way of Being is something like: What would the Spirit of That Which Creates, Sustains, and Enlightens Life and Consciousness _Do_?
-How would It show up in our Time and Place?
-How would It Be [[Here]] and [[Now]]?
-How would It Act [[Here]] and [[Now]]?
-What would It Do?
+The Questions that lead to the articulation of the Code / Way of Being are something like:

+What would the Spirit of That Which Creates, Sustains, and Enlightens Life and Consciousness [[Be]] and [[Do]]?
+How would It show up in this Time and Place?
+How would It Be and Act [[Here]] and [[Now]]?

 Because Values are abstract, and we have difficulty translating them into the concrete behaviors and Patterns of Thought, Speech, and Action that cause them to manifest, humanity has discovered that it is (at least initially) necessary to translate our shared Values into an explicit [[Behavioral Code]].